aashnadorwal/Life-Expectancy-Regression-Analysis/README.md

 ## Conclusion and Application

-The most significant variables would be **Adult morality** and **Alcohol** because of their low P-values.
-With a coefficient of  -.048, it suggests that life expectancy tends to increase when adult morality decreases.
-On the contrary, the data suggest that with an increase in alcohol consumption, life expectancy increases.
-We know this to not be the case due to our knowledge of alcohol on human health.
-I have concluded that additional data would be necessary to develop a more accurate data.
+The most significant variable in our model is **Adult Mortality**, indicated by its low P-values, well below the common significance threshold of 0.05.

+With a coefficient of -0.048, the model suggests that life expectancy tends to increase when adult mortality decreases.
+Specifically, for each unit decrease in adult mortality, life expectancy increases by approximately 0.048 years, assuming all other variables remain constant.

+This finding has substantial practical implications.
+Policymakers and public health officials can focus on reducing adult mortality rates through interventions such as improving healthcare access, addressing preventable diseases, and enhancing overall living conditions.
+Such efforts can lead to measurable improvements in life expectancy.

 ## Dataset Source
 https://www.kaggle.com/datasets/vikramamin/life-expectancy-who